gnzsnz/gonzalosaenz.com/content/EA_introduction.md

 * Current state
 * Desired future state

-Enterprise Architecture provides roadmap for organization to:
+Enterprise Architecture provides road-map for organization to:

 * Achieve its goals
 * Deliver its objectives